mpv-player/mpv/DOCS/man/options.rst

         Explicitly skipping to the next file or skipping beyond the last chapter will terminate playback as well, even if ``--keep-open`` is given.

+    Since mpv 0.6.0, this doesn't pause if there is a next file in the playlist, or the playlist is looped.
+Approximately, this will pause when the player would normally exit, but in practice there are corner cases in which this is not the case (e.g. ``mpv --keep-open file.mkv /dev/null`` will play file.mkv normally, then fail to open ``/dev/null``, then exit).

 ``--force-window``
     Create a video output window even if there is no video.
 This can be useful